mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 Use the CLI to create a Voice API Application that contains configuration details for the application you are building.
 These include:

-* Your Nexmo virtual number
+* Your Vonage virtual number
 * The following [webhook](/concepts/guides/webhooks) endpoints:
-  * **Answer webhook**: The endpoint that Nexmo makes a request to when your Nexmo number receives an inbound call
+  * **Answer webhook**: The endpoint that Vonage makes a request to when your Vonage number receives an inbound call
-  * **Event webhook**: The endpoint that Nexmo uses to notify your application about call state changes or errors
+  * **Event webhook**: The endpoint that Vonage uses to notify your application about call state changes or errors

 > **Note**: Your webhooks must be accessible over the public Internet.
 Consider using [ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) for testing purposes.
 If you do use `ngrok`, run it now on port 3000 using `ngrok http 3000` to get the temporary URLs that ngrok provides and leave it running for the duration of this tutorial to prevent the URLs from changing.